Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``liquid-water-IAPWS95``
 ------------------------

-An equation of state for liquid water, as :ct:`described here <WaterSSTP>`.
+An implementation of the IAPWS95 equation of state for water :cite:p:`wagner2002`, for the liquid region only as :ct:`described here <WaterSSTP>`.

 .. _sec-yaml-Margules: